berlinonline/berlin_dataset_name_mapping/README.md

 # Dataset Name Mappings for daten.berlin.de

-In August 2024, the Berlin's open data portal https://daten.berlin.de received a major overhaul.
+In August 2024, Berlin's open data portal https://daten.berlin.de received a major overhaul.
 As a result, the filenames of many datasets slightly changed.
 This repository contains mappings from the old dataset names to the new ones.
 The mappings are defined in a simple CSV file with two columns `old_name` and `new_name`: